kide-vm/kide/lib/ast/README.md

 #### Method Definition and Instructions

-The first argument to the compile method is the MethodDefinition.
-All code is encoded as a stream of Instructions in the MethodDefinition.
-In fact Instructions are a linked list and so the MethodDefinition only hold the head, and the current insertion point.
+The first argument to the compile method is the CompiledMethod.
+All code is encoded as a stream of Instructions in the CompiledMethod.
+In fact Instructions are a linked list and so the CompiledMethod only hold the head, and the current insertion point.

 Code is added to the method (using add()), rather than working with the actual instructions.
 This is so each compile method